keelz/ts-react-redux-architecture/README.md

     * images
     * files
     * and stuff!
-  * provides a namespace for organizing string and number constants.
+  * provides a namespace for organizing string and number literals.
     * string and number literals, oh my! :-1:
     * I smell, code smell! :mask:
     * we can code with in-line string and number literals! :-1: